Intermittent Fasting

 I’m thinking about a Facebook post about intermittent fasting while slicing English cheddar for a towering ham sandwich.

 4 days a week, posts a Friend, I only eat during a 6 hour window.
-Combined with regular infrared saunas and a weekly coffee enema, I’ve never felt better, or more optimized.
+Combined with regular infrared saunas and a weekly coffee enema, I’ve never been more optimized.

 I went to grade school with her long ago.
-In 5th grade, she wore boat shoes with socks, excelled at floor hockey, used marker to list the names of the boys she loved.
+In 5th grade, she wore boat shoes with socks, excelled at floor hockey, used a purple marker to write the name of the boys she loved in the margins of her textbooks.

 Now, there’s a picture of her in a weight room looking cadaverous but smiling, eyes shining with wolfy hunger, each rib countable.
-A filter has been applied to her teeth.
-Between her lips, a solid block of sparkling ivory.
+A filter has been applied to her teeth - a terrifyingly solid block of sparkling ivory.

 You too can thrive! she advertises in cursive pink across the flat canvas of her abdomen.
-PM me for packages and special rates.
+PM me if you want to know how I got here - offering packages and special rates!

-Fucking crazy, I think ungenerously, annoyed that my sandwich suddenly seems indulgent, the punishing art of calorie restriction ubiquitous, glamorized, shaming my honey baked ham from the screen of my phone.
+Fucking crazy, I think ungenerously, annoyed that my sandwich suddenly seems indulgent, the punishing art of calorie restriction glamorized, shaming my Black Forest ham from the screen of my phone.

-Lawd Jesus, I’d starve! one woman quips to everyone’s delight.
-She follows her comment with a selfie, a jar of fun-sized candy cradled in the crook of her arm.
+Lord Jesus, I’d starve! one woman quips to everyone’s delight.
+She follows her comment with a selfie, a jar of Reeses Pieces cradled in the crook of her arm like a baby.

-The fasting woman responds: Lol!
-I eat clean when I’m not fasting.
-And I’m never hungry when I fast. 😉
+The fasting woman responds: Lol, I’m NEVER hungry when I fast.

 There’s a collective roll of the eye.
 A wave of collective shame.
-We suddenly feel our asses in our chairs, gingerly finger the rolls of our neck, crave Mountain Dew.
+We feel our asses in our chairs, gingerly finger the rolls of our neck, crave a soda from the fountain.

 I toss a crumbling piece of cheddar in my mouth, the alchemy of fat and salt opening the sluice of dopamine.